Qredence/qlaw-cli/docs/PUBLISHING.md

 **Cause**: Trusted publishing is not configured on npmjs.com

 **Solution**:

 1. Verify you've added the trusted publisher configuration on npmjs.com
 2. Double-check the repository name, organization, and workflow filename match exactly
 3. Ensure `id-token: write` permission is set in the workflow (it already is)

 ### Error: "Not found - 'qlaw-cli@X.Y.Z' is not in this registry"

-**Cause**: Package doesn't exist yet on npm

-**Solution**:
+This error shows up in two scenarios:

+1. **Package truly does not exist yet** – npm is telling you it has never seen `qlaw-cli` before.
+2. **Trusted Publishing is not wired up for this package** – npm deliberately responds with 404 for untrusted identities, even if the package exists (as a privacy safeguard).

+**Fix when the package is new:**

-1. Do an initial manual publish: `npm publish --access public`
+1. Do an initial manual publish from a logged-in npm account: `npm publish --access public`
-2. OR create the package on npmjs.com first
+2. OR create the package shell on npmjs.com first
-3. Then configure trusted publishing
+3. Then enable trusted publishing so GitHub can take over

+**Fix when the package already exists but the workflow still sees 404:**

+1. On npmjs.com go to **Package → Settings → Trusted Publishers**
+2. Add a GitHub Actions trusted publisher with:
+   - Organization/user: `Qredence`
+   - Repository: `qlaw-cli`
+   - Workflow filename: `publish.yml`
+   - (Optional) Environment: `release`
+3. Save the configuration, then rerun the workflow. npm will now issue the provenance-aware token and the publish will succeed.

 ### Error: "You do not have permission to publish"

 **Cause**: The GitHub repository/workflow doesn't match the trusted publisher configuration

 **Solution**:

 1. Verify the trusted publisher settings on npmjs.com
 2. Check that organization name is `Qredence` (exact match, case-sensitive)
 3. Check that repository name is `qlaw-cli` (exact match)